-For climate policy-making in line with the Paris Agreement it is therefore crucial that emissions from degraded peatlands, which can be estimated with the help of IPCC Guidelines (Hiraishi et al 2014), are accounted for in mitigation pathways towards 1.5°C or 2°C in 2100.
-To our knowledge, which is based on the IPCC special report on 1.5° (Rogelj et al 2018), the IPCC special report on climate change and land (Smith et al 2019, Table 6.76), and the IAMC 1.5°C scenario explorer (Huppmann et al 2018), there is currently no single integrated assessment modelling (IAM) study, which specifically accounts for the challenges of peatland protection and restoration related mitigation and food security.
+For climate policy-making in line with the Paris Agreement it is therefore crucial that emissions from degraded peatlands, which can be estimated with the help of IPCC Guidelines (Hiraishi et al 2014), are accounted for in mitigation pathways towards 1.5 °C or 2 °C in 2100.
+To our knowledge, which is based on the IPCC special report on 1.5° (Rogelj et al 2018), the IPCC special report on climate change and land (Smith et al 2019, table 6.76), and the IAMC 1.5 °C scenario explorer (Huppmann et al 2018), there is currently no single integrated assessment modelling (IAM) study, which specifically accounts for the challenges of peatland protection and restoration related to mitigation and food security.
 Considering emissions from degraded peatlands in mitigation pathways is first of all crucial due to the legacy of historic peatland conversion.
-On top of that, most pathways consistent with 1.5°C or 2°C include land-demanding mitigation options, such as bioenergy and afforestation, with substantial consequences for the land system (Clarke et al 2014, Rogelj et al 2018).
+On top of that, most pathways consistent with 1.5 °C or 2 °C include land-demanding mitigation options, such as bioenergy and afforestation, with substantial consequences for the land system (Clarke et al 2014, Rogelj et al 2018).
 However, it remains unclear so far if and to what extent land-demanding mitigation options could negatively affect intact peatlands by clearance and drainage for energy crops in the future.
-In this study, we estimate for the first time the potential GHG consequences of peatland degradation in a likely 2°C mitigation pathway, along with increasing demand for food and feed for a growing population.
-Moreover, we explore, also for the first time, the potential of peatland protection and restoration policies for lowering GHG emissions from degraded peatlands, including effects on food security, in a likely 2°C mitigation pathway.
+In this study, we estimate for the first time the potential GHG consequences of peatland degradation in a likely 2 °C mitigation pathway, along with increasing demand for food and feed for a growing population.
+Moreover, we explore, also for the first time, the potential of peatland protection and restoration policies for lowering GHG emissions from degraded peatlands, including effects on food security, in a likely 2 °C mitigation pathway.

-Methods
+2. Methods

 For this study, we developed a peatland module for the MAgPIE 4 open-source framework for modeling global land systems (Dietrich et al 2019).
-The model version including the peatland module we use here is MAgPIE 4.2.1 (Dietrich et al 2020) (see data availability statement at the end of the article for details).
-MAgPIE combines economic and biophysical approaches to simulate spatially explicit global scenarios of land use within the 21st century and the respective interactions with the environment (Figure S2-S3).
-The MAgPIE framework has been used to simulate mitigation pathways for different Shared Socioeconomic Pathways (SSPs) (Popp et al 2017) and contributed to several IPCC reports (Rogelj et al 2018, Smith et al 2019).
-In particular, the MAgPIE framework has been used for several studies on the environmental effects of terrestrial climate change mitigation measures, including large-scale bioenergy production and afforestation (Humpenöder et al 2018, 2014, Popp et al 2014, Bonsch et al 2016, Popp et al 2011, Kreidenweis et al 2016).
+The model version including the peatland module we use here is MAgPIE 4.2.1 (Dietrich et al 2020).
+MAg-PIE combines economic and biophysical approaches to simulate spatially explicit global scenarios of land use within the 21st century and the respective interactions with the environment (figure S2-S3 (https://stacks.iop.org/ERL/15/104093/mmedia)).
+The MAgPIE framework has been used to simulate mitigation pathways for different shared socioeconomic pathways (SSPs) (Popp et al 2017) and contributed to several IPCC reports (Rogelj et al 2018, Smith et al 2019).
+In particular, the MAgPIE framework has been used for several studies on the environmental effects of terrestrial climate change mitigation measures, including large-scale bioenergy production and afforestation (Popp et al 2011, Popp et al 2014, 2014, Humpenöder et al 2018, Bonsch et al 2016, Kreidenweis et al 2016).
 In line with these earlier studies, we do not account for impacts of climate change on crop yields and vegetation carbon stocks in this study.
 In the following we describe how we initialize the peatland module, how we model future peatland dynamics and associated GHG emissions, and how we implemented the peatland protection and restoration scenarios.
-The SI provides a schematic overview of the study setup (Figure S1) and a description of the main characteristic of the MAgPIE 4 modelling framework.
+The SI provides a schematic overview of the study setup (figure S1) and a description of the main characteristic of the MAgPIE 4 modelling framework.

+2.1.
 Initial peatland map